Scholarships for Undergraduate Students

 Resources for Additional Scholarships

-If you receive a private scholarship from a foundation or organization, you must report this information to the financial aid office as it may impact your financial aid offer.
+If you receive a private scholarship from a foundation or organization, you must report this information to the Financial Aid Services Office as it may impact your financial aid offer.
 Once financial need has been met, the loan and work-study portions of your financial aid offer may be adjusted before reducing or retracting any need-based aid offered by the university.